DanielDaCosta/cloudwatch-alarms/README.md

 # Cloudwatch Alarms with SNS topic

-This repository contains the following set up:
+This repository contains the following topics:

 - Cloudwatch alarms resources to be created based on the lambda name.
 - SNS topic that will be triggered by the alarm